gosh-sh/TVM-Solidity-Compiler/README.md

 cd TVM-Solidity-Compiler
 ```

-Update variable `CMAKE_OSX_DEPLOYMENT_TARGET` in `compilet/CMakeLists.txt` with the appropriate version for your architecture.
+Update variable `CMAKE_OSX_DEPLOYMENT_TARGET` in `compiler/CMakeLists.txt` with the appropriate version for your architecture.
-Try running `cargo build --release` to get the compilation error displaying your acrhitecture.
+In order to get your architecture version, run `cargo build --release` to get the compilation error displaying your acrhitecture.
 Here, for example, the right version should be 15.2
 ```
 clang++: warning: overriding '-mmacosx-version-min=11.0' option with '--target=arm64-apple-macosx15.2' [-Woverriding-t-option]